osiris77/Python-Turtle---Geometry/README.md

 Each function starts with a simple 0/1 on-off command.

+I will start to export out each pattern as it's own PY file, and these will be described in the Wiki, but they are all available within the HORUS.PY file - which is how I use them as I combine them together to make random patterns.

 The patterns are divided into four key sections:

  - Geometric Tiled Patterns